SeonghoAn/I.D_exp_prediction/README.md

 I.D expression prediction using substructure counts fingerprints and RandomForest with feature selection.

-This project not contain datasets.
+This project does not contain a dataset.